N. A. (Nicola) Rossi has lived in London most of her life, moving there from the seaside town of Southport in the early ‘80s.

 After university she flirted briefly with journalism, and then began a 30-year career in communications management, eventually running international teams for big technology companies.

-In 2017 she was awarded an MA in Digital Media from Goldsmiths University, following a six-month sabbatical to study full-time.
-Her dissertation focused on the digital environment surrounding the 2015 Nepal Earthquake.
-There, she expanded her thinking around issues such as surveillance, data ownership, consent and the potential for people to be manipulated without their knowledge.
+In 2017 she was awarded an MA in Digital Media from Goldsmiths University.
+That was when the trouble began.
+She started to write about surveillance, data ownership, consent and the potential for people to be manipulated without their knowledge.

 Her home is in South East London, where she lives with her husband and two adult children.